predictive-technology-laboratory/sensus/DocFX/articles/privacy-policy.md

-The types of data collected by a study generally includes data collected from the surveys that you complete, but may also include data such as location, movement, activity/health/fitness information, Bluetooth and WiFi information, app usage statistics, calendar, SMS and telephony usage, as well as environmental data from any sensors available on your device.
+The types of data collected by a study generally includes data collected from the surveys that you complete, but may also include data such as location, movement, activity/health/fitness information, Bluetooth and WiFi information, app usage statistics, calendar metadata, as well as environmental data from any sensors available on your device.
 Data types that are not listed in the summary displayed before starting a study will not be collected by that study.

 ## Data Use